SeamusW/Phase-2-DSC-Project/README.md

 Potential next steps for this project could include sourcing additional data that is missing from our current data set and running additional tests with regression model.

 ## Repository Structure
-Daniel folder This folder houses Daniel's working documents.
+<b>Daniel folder:</b> This folder houses Daniel's working documents.

-Seamus folder This folder houses Seamus's working documents.
+<b>Seamus folder:</b> This folder houses Seamus's working documents.

-Exploring Movie Data Project - Slide Deck This file is a slide deck covering our analysis.
+<b>Exploring Movie Data Project:</b> Slide Deck This file is a slide deck covering our analysis.

-King County Housing Data Exploratory Data Analysis - This file contains our data cleaning and wrangling, as well as all of our models and visualizations.
+<b>King County Housing Data Exploratory Data Analysis:</b> This file contains our data cleaning and wrangling, as well as all of our models and visualizations.

-Testing the Model - This file contains the predictive testing of our final model.
+<b>Testing the Model:</b> This file contains the predictive testing of our final model.

+<b>King County Real Estate Project:</b> This is a slide deck with our findings from our model.

-README.md This is the file you are reading now that gives an overview of our project
+<b>README.md:</b> This is the file you are reading now that gives an overview of our project